2019 Albania earthquake

-Northwestern Albania was struck by a magnitude 6.4 earthquake with an epicentre 16 kilometres (9.9 mi) west-southwest of Mamurras, at 03:54 CET (UTC+1) on 26 November 2019.
+On 26 November 2019 at 03:54 CET (UTC+1), northwestern Albania was struck by a magnitude 6.4 earthquake with an epicentre 16 kilometres (9.9 mi) west-southwest of Mamurras.
 The earthquake lasted at least 50 seconds and was felt in Albania's capital Tirana, and in places as far away as Bari, Taranto and Belgrade, 370 kilometres (230 mi) northeast of the epicentre.
 The maximum felt intensity was VIII (Severe) on the Modified Mercalli intensity scale.
 A total of 51 people were killed in the earthquake, with about 3,000 injured.
-It was the second earthquake to strike the region in the space of three months.
+It was the second earthquake to strike the region within three months.
 It was the strongest earthquake to hit Albania in more than 40 years, its deadliest earthquake in 99 years and the world's deadliest earthquake in 2019.

 Tectonic setting

-Albania lies across the convergent boundary between the Eurasian Plate and the Adriatic Plate, part of the complex collision zone with the African Plate.
+Albania lies across the convergent boundary between the Eurasian plate and the Adriatic plate, part of the complex collision zone with the African plate.
 The structure of the western part of Albania is dominated by active thrust tectonics.
 The region is seismically active, with several ≥ 6 earthquakes in the last hundred years.
 In 1979, the largest of these events struck 70 km further north, in Montenegro, killing 136 people (101 in Montenegro and 35 in Albania).